User home directory storage#

 All users on all the hubs get a home directory with persistent storage.

-Terraform is setup to provision the in-cluster NFS server using the following cloud specific implementations.
+Terraform is setup to provision managed NFS server using the following cloud specific implementations.

 GCP: Google Filestore